panel-attack/panel-attack/readme_characters.md

 ### PopFX configuration

-I vaguely remember there was something wrong with this documentation, so I'm leaving this out for now.

 #### popfx_style
 The style of popfx to use, options:
- "burst" (default) - Shows the burst image of the character coming out of panels and circling attack cards "fade" - Shows the fade image of the character as the matched panels disappear "fadeburst" - Shows both the burst and fade animations
+ "burst" (default) - Shows the burst image of the character coming out of panels and circling attack cards
+ "fade" - Shows the fade image of the character as the matched panels disappear
+ "fadeburst" - Shows both the burst and fade animations

 #### popfx_burstRotate